#1 Create a community website for your Alumni network

 #6 Make traditional social networks allies rather than enemies

 Traditional social networks such as Facebook, LinkedIn or Twitter are very powerful.
 Get them on your side and use them as large-scale communication vectors to find long-lost alumni, make them aware of your official network and encourage them to visit your website (where they will find your exclusive services).

 #7 Work hand in hand with all stakeholders

 Students, staff, graduates, teachers, companies and administrative staff, keep in mind that all are potential ambassadors.
 You share common interests: the influence of the network, the multiplication of opportunities and the excellence of the network.
 Make the most of this win-win relationship!

 Did you like this article?
-Check out this one on 5 good reasons why Alumni networks are essential !
+Check out our article on the 5 good reasons why Alumni networks are essential!